Olive Oil - Health and Beauty - Inside and Out

 References

 Often the best remedies are the simplest and the least expensive.
 One of my favourite health and beauty "secrets" is using olive oil on just about every part of your body, inside and out.
 People in Greece, Italy and all around the Mediterranean have been using it for thousands of years.
-The Mediterranean diet uses liberal quantities of olive oil, and the ancients used it for cooking, beauty and to heal wounds.
+The Mediterranean diet uses liberal quantities of olive oil, and the ancients used with their food, for beauty, and to heal wounds.

 I have never heard of anyone having an allergic reaction to olive oil.

-Weight Loss: olive oil is an excellent oil to use in the kitchen.
+Weight Loss: olive oil is a healthy oil to use in the kitchen.
 Use it on salads, with breads, and on the top of many dishes.
 It lowers the GI (glycemic index) of the food, making it digest more slowly, and keeping hunger pangs at bay during the hours after the meal.

 Buy a small plastic squeeze bottle, and fill it with olive oil.
 If you have a favourite essential oil, add just one drop to the bottle.
-Lavender or rosemary are my favourites in the bathroom.
+Rosemary oil is my favourite in the bathroom.

 As you age, your hair, skin and nails tend to get drier.
 The three keys to a great skin are to exfoliate, moisturise, and protect.